There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 North Carolina has one of the most diverse beetle faunas in the country, with more than 7,000 species identified so far and more being discovered every year.

-This guide will help you identify the most commonly seen beetles in North Carolina, from the large and colorful stag beetles to tiny ground beetles that look like flecks of brown dust.
+This guide will help you identify the most commonly seen beetles in North Carolina, from the large and colorful stag beetles to tiny ground beetles that look like specks of brown dust.

-Also, we will explain each in detail.
-This is so that you can identify them yourself the next time you see them out and about.
+We will also explain each in detail.
+This is so that you can identify them yourself the next time you see them.

 1. Woodland Ground Beetle

-Woodland ground beetles are one of the more abundant types of beetles in North Carolina, with over 350 described species.
+Woodland ground beetles are one of the more abundant beetles in North Carolina, with over 350 described species.

 They live in diverse habitats, from forests to meadows and wetlands, and are found on every continent except Antarctica.